 “I’ve joined the ranks of women who are going flat, as they say,” Bates says.
 “I don’t have breasts — so why do I have to pretend like I do?
 That stuff isn’t important.
 I’m just grateful to have been born at a time when the research made it possible for me to survive.
 I feel so incredibly lucky to be alive.”

-Following the surgery, where doctors also removed 19 lymph nodes that led to the development of her lymphedema (a painful condition where too much fluid accumulates in the lymph nodes and that is often a result of a double mastectomy), Bates decided she didn’t want to be operated on again.
+Following the surgery, during which doctors also removed 19 lymph nodes that led to the development of her lymphedema (a painful condition in which too much fluid accumulates in the lymph nodes and that is often a result of a double mastectomy), Bates decided she didn’t want to be operated on again.

 Compared to the way Bates felt pressured about keeping her previous cancer diagnosis under wraps, this stark honesty feels like a breath of fresh air to her.